ZangerlA/AmslerGrid/Notes.md

 * async subscribe task implementation for ImageWarper
 * https://stackoverflow.com/questions/74101155/chrome-warning-willreadfrequently-attribute-set-to-true

+* (?) hasInside could first build an inner rectangle from the coordinates that is inside, then we would not have to check with raycasting for each pixel
 * (?) polygons shouldn´t be able to overlap
 * (?) scaling/rotation only for one polygon or for multiple (problem neighbor/ not neighbor)